|

 CIV 201 - Surveying I Introduction to the basic concepts of plane surveying as well as measurement by global position systems.
 Class instruction covers the theory and application of measurement science.
 Laboratory exercises develop skill in the use and care of surveying equipment.

-Prerequisite- Corequisite Prerequisite: MAT 130 Applied Algebra and Trigonometry, CIV 113 Engineering Drawing I w/CAD
+Prerequisite- Corequisite Prerequisite: MAT 130 Applied Algebra and Trigonometry, TEC 113 Engineering Drawing I w/CAD

-Credits: 4 Hours 2 Class Hours, 6 Laboratory Hours Course Profile Learning Outcomes of the Course:
+Credits: 4 Hours 2 Lecture Hours, 6 Laboratory Hours Course Profile Learning Outcomes of the Course:

 Upon successful completion of this course the student will be able to: